Fraction calculator

 c) Write a previous answer (new numerator 76) over the denominator 12.

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(12, 10) = 60.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 12 × 10 = 120.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 12 × 10 = 120.
 In the following intermediate step, cancel by a common factor of 10 gives 35/6.

-In other words - seventy-six twelfths minus five tenths is thirty-five sixths.
+In other words, seventy-six twelfths minus five tenths equals thirty-five sixths.

 Rules for expressions with fractions: